Developer Guide

 #set($rsFloors = $stmtFloors.executeQuery())

 GUIDs should also be used when accessing data fields on application pages in the Velocity context.
-For this, the key "page.requiredDataFields.mode" with the value "all" must be set in the Settings of each page (The quickest method to provide all of the data group's data fields via GUIDs).
+To do this, the key "page.requiredDataFields.mode" must be set to "all" in the settings of the respective page. (the quickest method to provide all of the data group's data fields via GUIDs).
 This is also the basis for the access in the Velocity templates from the previous section.

 In the Velocity context, the saved data can be accessed with the following method: